dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/server.md

 * **Server**

-  At least double the maxiumum roundtrip time expected between the client and the server.
+  At least double the maximum roundtrip time expected between the client and the server.
 Test, monitor, and revise the timeouts as needed.
 For the SignalR hub, set the <xref:Microsoft.AspNetCore.SignalR.HubOptions.ClientTimeoutInterval> (default: 30 seconds), <xref:Microsoft.AspNetCore.SignalR.HubOptions.HandshakeTimeout> (default: 15 seconds), and <xref:Microsoft.AspNetCore.SignalR.HubOptions.KeepAliveInterval> (default: 15 seconds).

   For a Blazor Server app in `Program.cs`: